naveasy/Naveasy/README.md

 For now, to use it make sure all your views and view models follows the naming convention:
 - Your pages must be named: {whatever}Page
 - Your view models must be named: {whatever}PageViewModel
-- Both page and VM MUST be on the same namespace.
+- Both page and view model MUST be on the same namespace.

 In the next release we're going to remove these naming convension requirements.